christianmkg/mkgmarketingweb/_posts/2012-04-16-brand-building-101-communicating-without-words.md

 <h2>2.
 Apple</h2>
 The Apple logo, a symbol nearing extinction prior to Steve Jobs returning to captain the Apple ship, is recognized the whole world over as consumers gobble up iPods, iPhones, iPads, MacBooks, Mac Minis ... well, you get the point.

-Again, let's take the criteriaÂ that I laid out above to examine Apple's brand.
+Again, let's take the criteria that I laid out above to examine Apple's brand.
 <ul>
-	<li>ElicitÂ an emotional reaction every time a consumer sees it
+	<li>Elicit an emotional reaction every time a consumer sees it
 <ul>
-	<li><em>Trendy andÂ aestheticallyÂ beautiful products that are extremely user friendly to operate</em></li>
+	<li><em>Trendy and aesthetically beautiful products that are extremely user friendly to operate</em></li>
 </ul>
 </li>
 	<li>Be memorable